-- 31. Section 3.3.3, Rural Communities, Lot Creation, is hereby amended with the addition of the following new subsection: - "3.3.3.6 Notwithstanding policies of Section 3.3.3 to the contrary, a "cluster lot development" may be permitted in accordance with the policies of Section 8.4.2.4 of this Plan.
-A "Cluster Lot Development" is a grouping of five (5) to ten (10) lots created through the consent process for clustered rural residential development and shall be available for lands within the "Rural Communities" or "Village and Hamlet Communities" designation.
-The main purpose of this alternative form of rural residential development is to direct housing away from public roads, reduce the visual impact of strip development, and increase the financial viability of scattered rural residential development."

-- 32. Section 3.3.4.1, Rural Communities, Residential Land Use is hereby amended by deleting "Accessory apartments" in the third bulleted item and replacing it with "additional residential units in accordance with the policies of this Plan and the Zoning By-law". - 33.
-Section 3.3.5.1.6, Rural Communities, Residential Development Criteria, is hereby amended by deleting the text and replacing it with the following new text:

-"6.
-Development is supported by a hydro-geology study or a hydro-geology and terrain analysis study in accordance with the policies of this Plan to determine the suitability of the site for development on the basis of private services."
+- 34. Section 3.3.3, Rural Communities, Lot Creation, is hereby amended with the addition of the following new subsection: - "3.3.3.6 Notwithstanding policies of Section 3.3.3 to the contrary, a "cluster lot development" may be permitted in accordance with the policies of Section 8.4.2.4 of this Plan.
+A "Cluster Lot Development" is a grouping of five (5) to ten (10) lots created through the plan of subdivision/condominium process for clustered rural residential development and shall be available for lands within the "Rural Communities" or "Village and Hamlet Communities" designation.
+The main purpose of this alternative form of rural residential development is to direct housing away from public roads, reduce the visual impact of strip development, and increase the financial viability of scattered rural residential development." - 35.
+Section 3.3.4.1, Rural Communities, Residential Land Use is hereby amended by deleting "Accessory apartments" in the third bulleted item and replacing it with "additional residential units in accordance with the policies of this Plan and the Zoning By-law". - 36.
+Section 3.3.5.1 (4), Residential Development Criteria is hereby amended by adding the phrase (e.g., Section 4.1.3) after the phrase "appropriate setbacks". - 37.
+Section 3.3.5.1.6, Rural Communities, Residential Development Criteria, is hereby amended by deleting the text and replacing it with the following new text: - "6.
+Development is supported by a hydro-geology study or a hydro-geology and terrain analysis study in accordance with the policies of this Plan to determine the suitability of the site for development on the basis of private services." - 38.
+Section 3.3.6.2, Minimum Lot Requirements (Hydrogeological Studies), is hereby amended by deleting it in its entirety and replacing it with the following:

-- 34. Section 3.3.6.2, Minimum Lot Requirements (Hydrogeological Studies), is hereby amended by deleting it in its entirety and replacing it with the following: - "3.3.6.2 A Hydrogeological and Terrain assessment shall be required when any one of the following apply: - 1.
+- "3.3.6.2 A Hydrogeological and Terrain assessment shall be required through the consent process when any one of the following apply: - 1.
 The development involves the creation of a lot less than 1 ha in size; - 2.
 The development is taking place in an area of potential or know hydrologic sensitivity or groundwater contamination; - 3.
-The development involves the creation of more than one lot; - 4.
+The development involves the creation of more than one building lot.
+A building lot is defined as a parcel of land suitable for residential development with a lot size less than or equal to 2 hectares.
+For the purpose of clarity, where a development proposal involves the creation of more than one lot, and one or both of the lots is greater than 2 hectares, a hydrogeological assessment will not be required unless triggered by other criteria of this Section. - 4.
 That development is located within 150 m of seven (7) other existing developments serviced with private well and septic.